 - A product recall notice issued for safety reasons

-- An electronic neighborhood watch newsletter that is sponsored by a local business
+- An electronic neighbourhood watch newsletter that is sponsored by a local business

 - Advice on entitlements for citizens or community groups that does not refer to a service in the course of trade or commerce